Jani Tapani Virtanen

 Jani Tapani Virtanen (born 6 May 1988) is a Finnish former professional footballer who played as a striker.

 Career

 Born in Turku, Finland, Virtanen played with Turun Palloseura in Finnish Veikkausliiga between 2004 and 2006.
-He transferred to Udinese in the summer of 2006, at the age of 18, signing a five-year contract.
+He transferred to Udinese in the summer of 2006, at the age of 18, signing a five-year contract for a fee of €350,000.
 On 23 December 2006, Virtanen became the fifth Finnish player ever to play in Serie A when he was substituted in for the last three minutes against AC Milan.
 Virtanen also had two Finnish teammates at Udinese, Roman Eremenko and Jarkko Hurme.
 In 2008, he was loaned to Sorrento, then to FC Khimki.

 In 2010, he played for FC TPS and their reserve team, Åbo IFK, before moving to JJK Jyväskylä in July.
 Virtanen then moved to RoPS on a one-year contract.